 HSE's guidance on managing bacterial contamination of metalworking fluids suggests a risk-based approach, based on monitoring fluid condition and bacterial contamination.

-If you can demonstrate that metalworking fluids are managed in accordance with the COSHH essentials sheet Managing sumps and bacterial contamination and HSE’s guidance on managing bacterial contamination in metalworking fluids an additional assessment of the risk of Legionnaires’ disease is normally unnecessary.
+If you can demonstrate that metalworking fluids are managed in accordance with the COSHH essentials sheet Managing fluid quality (MW5) and HSE's guidance on managing bacterial contamination in metalworking fluids an additional assessment of the risk of Legionnaires' disease is normally unnecessary.
 However, further assessment and precautions will be necessary to cover any special circumstances, such as deep cleaning of sumps and machinery with jet washers, where the potential for exposure to airborne hazardous bacteria is much greater.
 This is due to the disturbance of microbial slime known as biofilm – where Legionella may survive.
 Avoid water jetting where possible, as it tends to create fine water droplets or mists.

 For more information on controlling the risk of Legionnaires' disease, see Legionella and Legionnaires' disease